 When the weight does not travel on the vertical line pathway, it places your shoulders’ work and not your chest.

 Many experienced lifters have destroyed their shoulders on the bench press.
 The shoulders compensate when the weight is too heavy for the chest, or the weight’s angle prevents it from evenly distributing across the chest.
 Large muscle groups like the chest, back, and legs do not have the same range of motion as their smaller counterparts.

 When you ask large muscle groups to work outside their range of motion, the smaller muscle groups like the shoulders, knees, and lower back pay the price.
-Just like in the Wizard of Oz, when you stay on the vertical line, you get the best results from the bench press.
+Like in the Wizard of Oz, you get the best results from the bench press when you stay on the vertical line.

 Example 2: Squat

 Like the bench press, the squat has several variations that work different parts of the legs and butt.
 The foot location and rotation determine the type of squat you perform.
 The depth of the squat determines the workload of each muscle group.
 By changing the resistance from the barbell, dumbbell, machine, body weight, and resistance band, you change the type of squat you perform.
 There are more than 45 variations of the squat you can do.